 This is probably the spot every traveler wants to see when they go to Freycinet National Park and for a good reason!
 The view on Wineglass bay is absolutely stunning with the clear blue waters divided by a small strip of white sand and high mountains with green trees.
 The contrast just really crushes it here!

 You’ll get the best view on Wineglass Bay from the top of Mount Amos.
-This is a fairly difficult hike where you need to boulder over the rocks to get there.
-Really, climbing with both hands and feet is necessary to get there.
+This is a fairly difficult hike where you need to climb over the rocks to get there.
+Really…climbing with both hands and feet is necessary to get there.

 The Honeymoon bay is actually part of the Oyster bay and is a picturesque stop.
 The white-sanded beach with the yellow boulders and the green trees make the view almost unbelievable.
 Definitely worth a stop for a picture or even a swim if the weather allows it!